EUR-Lex Legal Basis & Designation Reasons

 When the rationale text of person A names person B, that is a connection.

 Designation reasons frequently reference other sanctioned persons and entities: "son of [Name]", "associated with [Company]", "acting on behalf of [Person]".
-These references are structured enough to be detected automatically — and they represent connections that are invisible in the flat sanctions list.
+These references are structured enough to detect — and they map connections that are invisible in the flat sanctions list.

-These connections are cross-source: an EU designation reason may reference a person who is designated by OFAC but not by the EU, or vice versa.
-The connection detection works across all sources in the registry, not just within the EU regime.
+The connections are cross-source: an EU designation reason can name a person designated by OFAC but not the EU, or vice versa.
+Detection works across every source in the registry, not just within the EU regime.

 For more on how entity connections work across all data sources, see Entity Connections & Network Intelligence.